JargeZ/upbank-python/spec/upbank_spec/docs/TransactionsApi.md

     api_instance = upbank_spec.TransactionsApi(api_client)
     account_id = 'b5544658-4bbd-4eb1-8f63-a9909e0f564b' # str | The unique identifier for the account.
     page_size = 30 # int | The number of records to return in each page.  (optional)
-    filter_status = upbank_spec.TransactionStatusEnum() # TransactionStatusEnum | The transaction status for which to return records.
+    page_after = 'WyIyMDI0LTAyLTA5VDAxOjA3OjU5LjYwMzk0OTAwMFoiLCJiNDBlMWYzMS00ZGFjLTQ0MzItYjIwMy04MjFjNmRhZTA1M2MiXQ==' # str | The token to retrieve the next page in the results.  (optional) filter_status = upbank_spec.TransactionStatusEnum() # TransactionStatusEnum | The transaction status for which to return records.
 This can be used to filter `HELD` transactions from those that are `SETTLED`.  (optional) filter_since = '2020-01-01T01:02:03+10:00' # datetime | The start date-time from which to return records, formatted according to rfc-3339.
 Not to be used for pagination purposes.  (optional) filter_until = '2020-02-01T01:02:03+10:00' # datetime | The end date-time up to which to return records, formatted according to rfc-3339.
 Not to be used for pagination purposes.  (optional)